Johnny the Homicidal Maniac: Creation

 A photograph of one of Vasquez's friends, Leah England, serves as the middle of a portrait collection on the cover of the second issue of Johnny the Homicidal Maniac.
 England also gave Vasquez the inspiration for a filler strip about a child who was dangerously afraid of losing sight of his mother, as well as the "Meanwhile..." strip in the second issue.
 The two were discussing an event that had happened to a cheerleader, and thinking up the worst excuse possible.

-Jhonen based Psychodoughboy and Mr. Eff on two real Styrofoam Pillsbury Doughboy display figures that he found and painted.
+Vasquez based Psychodoughboy and Mr. Eff on two real Styrofoam Pillsbury Doughboy display figures that he found and painted.
 He created Nailbunny as he was drawing the first page on which the character appears.
 Vasquez modeled for himself while drawing the characters.

 Vasquez intended a tapeworm named Scolex to be one of Johnny's voices, but the character never made it into the finished series.
 Vasquez now uses Chancre Scolex as a pen name for Everything Can Be Beaten and his LiveJournal.

 Like many alternative comics, and other Slave Labor Graphics titles, Johnny is creator-owned.
 By September 1996, Vasquez announced in his introduction to the sixth issue of Johnny the Homicidal Maniac that he had reached sufficient success in his artistic career to be able to quit his day-job and devote himself full-time to his art.

 As his comics moved from dedicated comic book shops into shopping malls, Vasquez bemoaned the attendant change in his audience.
 Vasquez created his own animated series, Invader Zim, and became uncomfortable with younger fans of Zim reading Johnny, because of the violence depicted.